MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-single-region-workload-content.md

 **HTTP flow for the diagram**

 1. The client issues request to stgworkload00.blob.core.windows.net.
 1. Because DNS resolved stgworkload00.blob.core.windows.net to 10.1.2.4, the request is issued to the private endpoint.
-It's important to understand that even though private traffic is configured to be secured by Azure Firewall (see Figure 8), because the private endpoint is in the same VNet as the client, the request doesn't get routed through Azure Firewall.
+It's important to understand that, even though Azure Firewall is securing private traffic (see Figure 8), the request doesn't get routed through Azure Firewall because the private endpoint is in the same VNet as the client.
 1. A private connection to the storage account is established through the private link service.

 ## Recommendations

 ### Adding spoke networks

-When adding spoke networks, configure them as follows to ensure they are associated to the Default route table in its regional hub, and both internet and private traffic are secured by Azure Firewall.
+When adding spoke networks, configure them as follows to ensure they're associated to the Default route table in its regional hub, and Azure Firewall is securing both internet and private traffic.

 - When adding a spoke virtual network connections to the virtual hub, configure default routing by applying the following settings: